<

 How Do Garage Door Torsion Springs Work and Keep Your Door Balanced

 Spotting wear early prevents dangerous snap-backs.
 A gap forming between coils?
 That’s your cue for professional servicing and maintenance.
 Regular checks keep your family safe and repair bills low.
+The torsion system works in close connection with your door’s bracket hardware — particularly the centre and bottom brackets — so if your spring has recently failed, it’s worth reading our guide on replacing worn or damaged garage door bracketsStep 5: Remove the track hardware

 From Catapults to Carports